 - To clear the details and return to the main SLA report, select the tab.

-New Relic APM includes several reports in the user interface.
-To gather, analyze, and visualize data about your software in other formats, use New Relic Insights.
+APM includes several reports in the user interface.
+To gather, analyze, and visualize data about your software in other formats, use query builder.